 Lakes: Large, naturally occurring inland body of water Reservoirs: Artificial or natural inland body of water used to store water to meet various demands.

-Wet Lands: Natural or artificial areas of shallow water or saturated soils that contain or could support water-loving plants.
-1.1.4 Evapotranspiration Evapotranspiration is actually the combination of two terms - evaporation and transpiration.
-The first of these, that is, evaporation is the process of liquid converting into vapour, through wind action and solar radiation and returning to the atmosphere.
-Evaporation is the cause of loss of water from open bodies of water, such as lakes, rivers, the oceans and the land surface.
-It is interesting to note that ocean evaporation provides approximately 90 percent of the earth's precipitation.
+Wet Lands: Natural or artificial areas of shallow water or saturated soils that contain or could support water loving plants.

+1.1.4 Evapotranspiration: Evapotranspiration is actually the combination of two terms evaporation and transpiration.
+The evaporation is the process of liquid converting into vapour, through wind action and solar radiation and returning to the atmosphere.
+Evaporation is the cause of loss of water from open bodies of water, such as lakes, rivers, the oceans and the land surface. ocean evaporation provides approximately 90 percent of the earth's precipitation.
+However, living near an ocean does not necessarily imply more rainfall as can be noted from the great difference in the amount of rain received between the east and west coasts of India.

 Transpiration is the process by which water molecules leaves the body of a living plant and escapes to the atmosphere.
 The water is drawn up by the plant root system and part of that is lost through the tissues of plant leaf (through the stomata).
 In areas of abundant rainfall, transpiration is fairly constant with variations occurring primarily in the length of each plants growing season.
 However, transpiration in dry areas varies greatly with the root depth.
 Evapotranspiration, therefore, includes all evaporation from water and land surfaces, as well as transpiration from plants.

-Version 2 CE HT, Kharagpur - 1.1.5 Water resources potential - 1.1.5.1 Surface water potential:
+1.1.5 Water resources potential

-The average annual surface water flows in India has been estimated as 1869 cubic km.
+1.1.5.1 Surface water potential: The average annual surface water flows in India has been estimated as 1869 cubic km.
 This is the utilizable surface water potential in India.
-But the amount of water that can be actually put to beneficial use is much less due to severe limitations posed by Physiography, topography, inter-state issues and the present state of technology to harness water resources economically.
+But the amount of water that can be actually put to beneficial use is much less due to severe limitations posed by Physiography, topography, inter state issues and the present state of technology to harness water resources economically.
 The recent estimates made by the Central Water Commission, indicate that the water resources is utilizable through construction of structures is about 690 cubic km (about 36% of the total).
 One reason for this vast difference is that not only does the whole rainfall occur in about four months a year but the spatial and temporal distribution of rainfall is too uneven due to which the annual average has very little significance for all practical purposes.

 Monsoon rain is the main source of fresh water with 76% of the rainfall occurring between June and September under the influence of the southwest monsoon.

 The average annual precipitation in volumetric terms is 4000 cubic km.
 The average annual surface flow out of this is 1869 cubic km, the rest being lost in infiltration and evaporation.
-1.1.5.2 Ground water potential:

-The potential of dynamic or rechargeable ground water resources of our country has been estimated by the Central Ground Water Board to be about 432 cubic km.
-Ground water recharge is principally governed by the intensity of rainfall as the soil and aquifer conditions.
-This is a dynamic resource and is replenished every year from natural precipitation, seepage from surface water bodies and conveyance systems return flow from irrigation water, etc. The highlighted terms are defined or explained as under:
+1.1.5.2 Ground water potential: The potential of dynamic or rechargeable ground water resources of our country has been estimated by the Central Ground Water Board to be about 432 cubic km.

+Ground water recharge is principally governed by the intensity of rainfall as also the soil and aquifer conditions.
+This is a dynamic resource and is replenished every year from natural precipitation, seepage from surface water bodies and conveyance systems return flow from irrigation water, etc. Utilizable surface water potential: This is the amount of water that can be purpose fully used, without any wastage to the sea, if water storage and conveyance structures like dams, barrages, canals, etc. are suitably built at requisite sites.